Photo by Kristyn Ulanday

 Members of the ICA’s Education Department, in-gallery Visitor Assistants (VAs) are responsible not only for the safety of the artwork and the enforcement of museum policies, but also for enhancing the visitor’s experience.
 VAs, the majority of whom hold degrees in art, art history, or arts management, empower visitors to interpret art on view, provide visitors with additional context on art and arts, and introduce close-looking techniques in the galleries.
 Since Visitor Assistants are given the opportunity to spend several months with the exhibitions on view, they share their unique perspectives every Friday during Pop-Up Talks—15-minute interactive public conversations with visitors.

-The Director of Education works closely with ICA curators on all gallery texts—labels, panels, exhibition introductions, etc.—to maximize accessibility.
+The Education Department works closely with ICA curators on all gallery texts—labels, panels, exhibition introductions, etc.—to maximize accessibility.